Packing list for camp

-- Check out your camp website or handbook to find out about any special theme days your camp may have so you can make sure you have all the right outfits
+- Check out your camp website or handbook to find out about any special theme days your camp may have so you can make sure you have all the correct clothes

 For Shabbat – this will vary with each camp:

-- Boys – white polos, white shirts and a kippa if you have (any colour) and formal shorts or jeans.
+- Boys – plain white shirts, plain white polos and formal shorts or jeans.

 - Girls – white dresses, white blouses/tops.